All Undergraduate/Transfer/Graduate Students

 Charles Gorden, MFA - Theatre Degree Programs (email@example.com)

 Alison Davitt, LCP - Music Therapy Program (firstname.lastname@example.org)

 Audition requests should be made at least two weeks prior to audition date.
 Applicants will receive confirmation by return email.

-- 1:00-2:00 Lunch in the Marywood cafeteria with members of the faculty for all auditioning singers and their parents or guests.
+- 1:00-2:00 Lunch in the Marywood cafeteria with members of the faculty for all auditioning students and their parents or guests

-If you have any questions, please feel free to contact Dr. Rick Hoffenberg, Coordinator of Voice and Keyboard Studies, at: email@example.com.
+If you have any questions, please feel free to contact Dr. Rick Hoffenberg, Co-Chair, Department of Music, Theatre, and Dance,

 Please check the university home page for all information regarding closure for snow/ice conditions.